-NALIP and WORLD Channel Announce $15k Media Grant RFP in Support of American Graduate
+NALIP and WORLD Channel Announce $20K Media Grant RFP

-The NALIP WORLD Channel American Graduate Digital Video Project RFP Will Award Three $15K Grants to Create Digital Video Shorts
+The NALIP WORLD Channel Beyond Graduation Digital Video Project RFP Will Award Five $20K Grants to Create Digital Video Shorts.

-The NALIP WORLD Channel American Graduate Digital Video Project is a competitive open call to media producers to submit RFP (Request for Proposals) for digital video.
+The NALIP WORLD Channel Beyond Graduation Digital Video Project is a competitive open call to media producers to submit RFP (Request for Proposals) for digital video.
 NALIP will be accepting RFPs for three (3) documentary shorts (non-fiction/un-scripted) and two (2) dramatic shorts (fiction/scripted).

-The final three (3) selected proposals will receive a $15,000 grant to produce the digital video short or short series for distribution via World Channel.
-Selected producers will work with NALIP and WORLD Channel throughout the development, pre and post production processes, all working towards a WORLD Channel premiere airdate in the spring of 2015.
+The final five (5) selected proposals will receive a $20K grant to produce the digital video short or short series for distribution via World Channel.
+Selected producers will work with NALIP and WORLD Channel throughout the development, pre and post production processes, all working towards a WORLD Channel premiere airdate in the fall of 2018.

-A budget should be reflected within each proposal outline, while exploring an innovative concept surrounding the American Graduate theme and adhering to WORLD Channel's public media provided guidelines.
+A budget should be reflected within each proposal outline, while exploring an innovative concept surrounding the Beyond Graduation theme and adhering to WORLD Channel's public media provided guidelines.

 NALIP and WORLD requests the following application materials for consideration:

-Funding for the NALIP/WORLD American Graduate digital video project will be provided by CPB.
-CPB launched the American Graduate: Let’s Make It Happen initiative as a response to the dropout crisis in which nearly one million children fail to graduate with their peers each year.
+Funding for the NALIP/WORLD Beyond Graduation digital video project will be provided by CPB.
+CPB launched the American Graduate: Beyond Graduation as a response to the dropout crisis in which nearly one million children fail to graduate with their peers each year.
 Since 2011, more than 80 public media stations and national content producers have played a significant role in increasing awareness of the issue and inspiring caring adults to get involved.
-Over the next two years, American Graduate public media stations will work with their local communities to develop long term solutions in early childhood education; focus on where graduation gaps exist for students of different races, ethnicities, family incomes, and disabilities, as well as those with limited English proficiency; and celebrate local leaders and every day heroes who are committed to improving outcomes for youth as “American Graduate Champions.”
+American Graduate public media stations have and will work with their local communities to develop long term solutions in early childhood education; focus on where graduation gaps exist for students of different races, ethnicities, family incomes, and disabilities, as well as those with limited English proficiency; and celebrate local leaders and everyday heroes who are committed to improving outcomes for youth as “American Graduate Champions.”
 More information about the initiative is available at http://americangraduate.org/.

 WORLD is a 24/7 national multicast channel that features dynamic documentary and news programming from across the country and around the world.
 WORLD offers the best of public television’s nonfiction programming from respected, award-winning journalists as well as original content from emerging producers.
 WORLD offers a second home to FRONTLINE, NOVA, American Experience, Nature, P.O.V., PBS NewsHour, Independent Lens, Tavis Smiley, Washington Week, and other PBS news shows.
 WORLD also features multicultural producers and work that is by, about, and for communities of difference, including race, religion, culture, ethnicity, gender and abilities.
 WORLD aims to appeal to public television viewers interested in new voices, emerging technology and social media.